 The players also realize improvements, as four batting cages were constructed and recently enclosed with a pitching lab beyond the right-field fence.
 The dugouts were almost doubled in length and width.

 Prior to the 2005 season, PawVision, the videoboard that was used in the football stadium, was moved to Doug Kingsmore Stadium.
 Prior to the 2008 season, new lights were installed, then a practice facility with field turf was built behind the batting cages in 2009.
 Additional chairback seats were also added behind the right-field fence.

-Before the 2010 season, the Thomas F. Chapman Grandstands were constructed behind the left-field fence, adding 1,000 seats.
+Before the 2010 season, the Thomas F. Chapman Grandstands were built behind the left-field fence, adding 1,000 seats.
 Chapman, who was a two-time All-ACC pitcher at Clemson (1963-65), gave $2 million to the university, $1 million of which went to the grandstands.

 Before the 2013 season, chairback seats were added in the main grandstand, replacing the bleacher seats.
 The videoboard was upgraded as well.
 After the 2013 season, the playing surfaced was re-leveled and an upgraded drainage system was installed that can handle multiple inches of rain per hour without pooling of water.
 Home plate was moved out 10 feet, creating more space behind home plate and shorter distances to the outfield fence.